OvertureMaps/data/README.md

 ```

+---

-## Data Release Feedback
+Data Release Feedback
+---
 We are very interested in feedback on the Overture data.
-Please use the Discussion section of this repo to comment.
+Please use the [Discussion](https://github.com/OvertureMaps/data/discussions) section of this repo to comment.
 Tagging it with the relevant theme name (Places, Transportation) will help direct your ideas.

 ### Submissions